r"""Pricing scenarios: evaluate a case at any rate action and report margin.

 [docs]

-def at(self, rate_change: float, *, name: str | None = None) -> ScenarioOutcome:
+def at(self, rate_change: Numeric, *, name: str | None = None) -> ScenarioOutcome:

-"""Evaluate the case at a given proportional rate change."""
+"""Evaluate the case at a given proportional rate change.

-premium_rate = self.current_rate * (1.0 + float(rate_change))
+premium_rate = self.current_rate * (1.0 + rate_change)

 require_positive(premium_rate, "premium at rate_change")